HomeBlog Maternity Pay & Maternity Allowance in the UK: How It Works, Who Qualifies & How Often It’s Paid

 Motherhood is the most important phase in the life of every woman.
 It does not just change the person herself but it also impacts the work surrounding, especially for a working person.
 Government and many organizations are sensitive to this change and have placed policies to provide working women with some benefits like maternity pay benefit.
 During maternity pay, a working woman gets paid while she has taken time off from her work (Essentially, they can be absent from work but still get pay benefits).
-The working women are allowed a maternity pay benefit for 39 (thirty-nine) weeks.
+In this guide, we explain both types of maternity pay, the eligibility criteria, and — importantly — how often Maternity Allowance is paid so you can plan your finances with confidence.

 Mainly there are two types of maternity pay benefits: